mui/material-ui/docs/pages/api/speed-dial.md

 # SpeedDial API

 <p class="description">The API documentation of the SpeedDial React component.
-Learn more about the properties and the CSS customization points.</p>
+Learn more about the props and the CSS customization points.</p>

 ```js
 import { SpeedDial } from '@material-ui/lab';